jolumo18/LeagueSharp/README.md

 LeagueSharp
 ===========
 What to tell?
-Put the .exe into your Assembly folde
+Put the .exe into your Assembly folder